Pairing(s): Yami + Seto, Noa + Mokuba, Jou + Mai, Yugi + Anzu, Malik + Ryou, Rafael + Valon + Amelda

 Mortified, the blonde woman shut the door as the entire gang converged in the hallway outside the bathroom.
 She could hear her husband barking, "Hey, call an ambulance!" and someone – Sugoroku, most likely – suggesting that they call the doctor first.

 "Yeah, if someone could call my doctor, that’d be great," Mai agreed.
-"I really don’t think I’m in eminent danger of delivering or anything.
+"I really don’t think I’m in imminent danger of delivering or anything.
 But I’m not one hundred percent sure on what I’m supposed to do next, either."

 "See?
 I told you she said she’s not in labor, stupid!"
 Seto yelled at Jou as the blonde once again insisted that they needed the paramedics.